teddy004/Angular/homes-app/README.md

 - Clone this branch to your local machine

-  `git clone -b homes-app-start git@github.com:angular/codelabs.git homes-app`
+  `git clone -b main git@github.com:teddy004/angular.git homes-app`

 - Once the code has been downloaded